peixetlift/Peixetlift.github.io/_posts/2021-05-14-Bash-Fork-Bomb.md

 This script is commonly known as "Fork Bomb" and this is how it works :

->We create a function called `:`<br>
+>-We create a function called `:`<br>
+><br>
->We write the function's code, which will be calling itself recursively and creating two child processes, which can't be terminated by themselves because they are running in the background<br>
+>-We write the function's code, which will be calling itself recursively and creating two child processes, which can't be terminated by themselves because they are running in the background<br>
+><br>
->We call the function to trigger the bomb<br>
+>-We call the function to trigger the bomb<br>

 ***
 ```